-Attachment Theory: How Personality Can BE (Mis-)Shaped by Parenting
+Attachment Theory: How Personality Can Be (Mis-)Shaped by Parenting

 Personality is mostly hardwired at birth.
 See Extroverts, Introverts and Ambiverts for a discussion of personality hardwiring.